- phase completed

 - Identifies potential problems with data and/or research approach.

 - Identifies alternatives to given interpretation and approaches.

 After conducting a study of instructional artifacts used in all lab courses, CBS faculty members focused on improving the authenticity of lab reports in 2K-level Biology lab courses.
 These courses now incorporate explicit instruction in reading scientific papers and in composing traditional lab reports that are closer to scientific papers.
 CBS faculty members continue to develop and use a variety of teaching strategies, including Five-Minute Writing Workshops for efficient and timely writing instruction.
 Finally, to ensure that faculty, instructors, and students are simultaneously aware of what is valued in writing across their majors, the college's list of valued undergraduate writing abilities in addition to other resources are posted on their Teaching with writing website.

-In 2015, CBS's Leslie Schiff and WEC's Pamela Flash, with colleagues from the University of Michigan and Duke University, received a 5-year, $3 million grant from the National Science Foundation's IUSE program to investigate impacts of low-stakes writing activities on critical and conceptual learning in STEM courses.
+As a related activity, in 2015, CBS's Leslie Schiff and WEC's Pamela Flash, with colleagues from the University of Michigan and Duke University, received a 5-year, $3 million grant from the National Science Foundation's IUSE program to investigate impacts of low-stakes writing activities on critical and conceptual learning in STEM courses.
 The project builds on the ongoing success of the U's innovative Writing-Enriched Curriculum Program.
-2018 will bring the first STEMWrite institute to the campus of the University of Minnesota.
+2022 will bring the third grant-sponsored STEMwrite institute to the campus of the University of Minnesota.